Monitor Audio launches IMS-4 multi-room music streamer

 Monitor Audio recommends partnering its latest streamer with an installation amplifier such its own IA150-8C – especially if you're planning to go the full monty and splash out on a Crestron system.

-The Monitor Audio IMS-4 Music Streamer is available from June, priced £1399.
+The Monitor Audio IMS-4 Music Streamer is available in the UK from June, priced at £1399.
+Australian availability and pricing is yet to be confirmed.

 MORE: